More

 Join the Department of Performance Studies for our first lecture event of the academic year.
-Professor Diana Taylor will be in conversation with Regina José Galindo, one of the most important performance artists in Latin America today, whose work has shown in museums and galleries around the world.
+Professor Diana Taylor will be in conversation with Regina José Galindo, one of the most important performance artists in Latin America today, whose work has been shown in museums and galleries around the world.
 We will watch a 5 minute clip of her performance EARTH (TIERRA) and discuss what it means to be a politically and critically engaged artist in one of the most violent areas of the Americas.

 BIO: